 - This Osceola native founded and opened the first Holiday Inn in 1952 in Memphis.
 In 1953 he formed Holiday Inns of America and served as chairman and chief executive officer until 1979.
 After retiring, he developed the world's largest time-share establishment, Orange Lake Country Club, which is located near Disney World.
 He is credited with revolutionizing the lodging industry by bringing affordable and comfortable lodging to millions.

 Ed Wilson (unknown)

 - Born and reared in Rison, is president of Chicago-based Tribune Broadcasting, which owns and operates 23 television stations and WGN radio in Chicago.
 He began with Fox Broadcasting Company in 2004 as president of the Fox Television Network.
 He left Fox in February 2008 to join Tribune.
 Wilson, who began his broadcasting career as sales manager at KATV, Channel 7, in Little Rock, served as president of NBC Enterprises from 2000 to 2004.
 Before NBC Enterprises, Wilson was president and CEO of CBS Enterprises and Eyemark Entertainment, overseeing syndication of shows “Everybody Loves Raymond,” “Touched By An Angel” and “Martha Stewart Living” among others.

 In 1994 Wilson founded MaXaM Entertainment in partnership with A.H.
 Belo Corp.
 The company was sold in January 1996 to CBS.
-Wilson holds a bachelor's degree in finance from the University of Arkansas where he was named an Outstandinng Alumni in 1007.
-Member of the Arkansas Entertainers Hall of Fame.
+Wilson holds a bachelor's degree in finance from the University of Arkansas where he was named an Outstanding Alumni in 1007.
+Member of the Arkansas Entertainers Hall of Fame